ivanzinho09/oracle-kit-demo/contracts/README.md

 forge coverage
 ```

-## Deployment Scripts
+## Scripts

-The `script/` directory contains Forge scripts for end-to-end workflow execution on live networks.
+The `script/` directory contains Forge scripts for additional execution options.
+For a complete end to end walkthrough, see the [quick start](../README.md#quick-start).

 ### Script Overview